-Readings are approximately 30-40 pages; the average amount of time a college student needs to spend on reading assignments of this length for true understanding is 3-4 hours per reading.
-You may find it helpful to make an outline, write down key concepts and definitions, and flag or highlight any important theories, people, or themes.
-The content needed for discussions will all come from these readings, so it is in your best interest to know them well and to keep up-to-date on the reading assignments.
+You will be responsible for reading each chapter.
+The chapters are approximately 30-40 pages; the average amount of time a college student needs to spend on reading assignments of this length for true understanding is 3-4 hours per chapter.
+You may find it helpful to make an outline of the chapter, write down key concepts and definitions, and flag or highlight any important theories, people, or themes to make test-taking more effective.
+The content needed for quizzes, discussions, and the exams will all come from these chapters, so it is in your best interest to know the text well and to keep up-to-date on the reading assignments.